 We use specific tools to profile how you interact with us online, for example, Google Analytics.
 We use Google Analytics to collect information on the use of the ERUK website.
 Much of the information we collect is aggregated; however, we may also collect some personal data for the use of personalising your experience, optimising our marketing campaigns, and to ensure the site is functioning as intended.

-If you’ve agreed that we can contact you for marketing purposes, we may also gather additional information about you from external sources, for example: updates to address and contact information, or publicly available information regarding your wealth, earnings and employment at an aggregate level.
+We may also gather additional information about you from external sources, for example: updates to address and contact information, or publicly available information regarding your wealth, earnings and employment at an aggregate level.
 We may use this information to assess your capacity to support us and invite you to do so.

 This analysis may be carried out by us or by third party organisations working for us.
 We may also host encrypted personal data on third party websites (e.g. social media platforms) to ensure that you only see relevant, personalised and interesting content from those organisations.